hummus bi tahini

 Blend the tahini, lemon juice, garlic, and salt in the blender or food processor.
 Add the chick peas, after draining the liquid away from them, a few at a time.
 Process thoroughly.
 (You might want to save a few whole chick peas to put on the top of the hummus for decoration.)

-Serve with olive oil drizzled on top, to taste, and pita (Syrian) bread for scooping.
+Serve with olive oil drizzled on top, to taste, and pita (Syrian) bread for scooping (1 package is always too little; 2 packages are too many).
 (Note: for a party, double this recipe.)

 Sahtain!